oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/rag-tool-for-alternatives/introduce-rag-tool-for-product-recommendation.md

 ```

 ## Task 3: Update the Task to Handle the Product Return
 You'll update the Handle\_Product\_Return\_Task with the new RAG tool and define clear instructions.
-The task first updates the the return status and then fetches the alternate product recommendations using RAG.
+The task first updates the return status and then fetches the alternate product recommendations using RAG.

 Update the Handle\_Product\_Return\_Task.
 ```